 How did this strategy work out for Masterclass?

 Within the first 4 months of launch, Masterclass had already sold over 30,000-course signups.
-From this more-than-modest start to over a million students today, they managed to enthral audiences and double their business year upon year to reach the $800 million valuation they have today.
-Masterclass today is one of the most dominative has become one of the top 5 EdTech platforms, along with Udemy, Coursera, Udacity and many others.
+From this more-than-modest start to over a million students today, they managed to enthrall audiences and double their business year upon year to reach the $800 million valuations they have today.
+Masterclass today is one of the most dominative has become one of the top 5 EdTech platforms, along with Udemy, Coursera, Udacity, and many others.